parthendo/Digit-Recognition-ANN/README.md

 The backpropagation algorithm was originally introduced in the 1970s, but its importance wasn't fully appreciated until a famous 1986 paper by David Rumelhart, Geoffrey Hinton, and Ronald Williams.
 That paper describes several neural networks where backpropagation works far faster than earlier approaches to learning, making it possible to use neural nets to solve problems which had previously been insoluble.
 Today, the backpropagation algorithm is the workhorse of learning in neural networks.

 This chapter is more mathematically involved than the rest of the book.
 If you're not crazy about mathematics you may be tempted to skip the chapter, and to treat backpropagation as a black box whose details you're willing to ignore. <a href="http://neuralnetworksanddeeplearning.com/chap2.html">Why take the time to study those details?</a>

+<a href = "https://mattmazur.com/2015/03/17/a-step-by-step-backpropagation-example/">Link</a> for step-by-step backpropagation execution